 On-line support for the text is provided by WileyPLUS.
 On this site, students can find sample exercises and programming problems, and instructors can assign and grade problems.
-In addition, in WileyPLUS, students can access new operating-system simulators, which are used to work through exercises and hands-on lab activities.
+In addition, on WileyPLUS, students can access new operating-system simulators, which they can use to work through exercises and hands-on lab activities.
 References to the simulators and associated activities appear at the ends of several chapters in the text.